Zywave/booster/src/_areas/design-system/components/popovers.md

 ## Anatomy

 Popovers consist of a shape background, shadow, text, and can include a variety of components.
 Unlike tooltips, there may be actions included within popovers such as close, next, back, and text links.
-Popovers also trigger on click and remain active until the user either clicks off of the page element or clicks close on the popover.

 ![Popover anatomy](/images/popover_anatomy.svg)